How Can We Help?

 Are there additional costs for texting?

-During soft launch, TicketStripe will absorb all SMS costs ($0.03 per message).
+While in beta, TicketStripe will absorb all SMS costs ($0.03 per message).
 We’re monitoring usage, volume, and consent rates to determine future packaging within our services.

 How to change a phone number associated with a ticket?